Supporting your trainees

 As an employer of ACCA students, you play an important role in ensuring those working towards ACCA or CAT qualifications gain suitable work experience.
 You also want to get the very best out of your trainees and the role of the workplace mentor is vital to trainees realising their potential within your organisation.

-Who is a workplace mentor?
+What is a workplace mentor?

 A workplace mentor oversees trainees’ achievement of performance objectives.
 Their role is central to a trainee completing their practical experience requirement and achieving their qualifications in accountancy.